HMS Nancy (1808)

-HMS Nancy was the two-masted mercantile brig Nancy that Rear-Admiral Sidney Smith purchased for the Royal Navy at Buenos Aires and commissioned in 1808.
+HMS Nancy was the two-masted mercantile brigantine Nancy that had been built as a sloop in 1802 and converted to a brigantine.
+Rear-Admiral Sir Sidney Smith purchased for the Royal Navy at Buenos Aires and commissioned in 1808.
 Nancy served on the South America station until she was sold in 1813.

+Description

+As built, Nancy was 65 ft 0 in long, with a beam of 21 ft 8+1/2 in and a depth of 11 ft 2 in.
+She was rigged as a sloop and was assessed at 118 15/94 tons BOM.

 Origins

+Nancy was built in 1802 by Nicholas Bools and William Good for their own use.
+She was registed at Lyme on 20 July.
+Nancy was sold to Thomas Nicholas Robillards of Guernsey, Channel Islands.
+She was registered there on 31 August 1802.
+On 17 October 1806, she was re-rigged as a brigantine.

 In 1808 Admiral Sidney Smith was the British commander-in-chief on the Brazil station after the transfer of the Portuguese Court to Brazil.
 He was recalled to Britain in 1809, but before his departure he purchased the British brig Nancy lying at Buenos Aires.
 Smith needed a small vessel to run dispatches between Buenos Aires and Rio de Janeiro.
 He was expecting the arrival of the schooner Mistletoe, but when she did not arrive, he found a substitute in Nancy.

 HMS Nancy

 Smith commissioned HMS Nancy on 23 September 1808; An Admiralty Order dated 7 January 1809 ratified the purchase.
 Smith appointed Lieutenant John Arthur Killwick (or Kilwick), a lieutenant from Smith's flagship, Foudroyant, to command her. shortly thereafter, on 23 November, Nancy grounded in the estuary of the River Plate.
 She was carrying 200 Portuguese soldiers to Colonnia for the Viceroy of Brazil.
 The grounding required her to undergo repairs that the Portuguese paid for.

 On 16 June 1809 Agamemnon, together with a squadron (which was now under the command of Rear-Admiral Michael de Courcy), put into Maldonado Bay to shelter from a storm.
 Then while working her way between Gorriti Island and the shore, Agamemnon struck an uncharted shoal.
 On 17 June her crew abandoned Agamemnon.
 Captain Jonas Rose, of Agamemnon, testified at his court martial that she could have been gotten off had so many knees, beams, and timbers not been decayed; furthermore, rotten planking giving way had caused the flooding that doomed her.

 Nancy arrived on 4 August and stayed with the transports Kingston and Neptune as they salvaged what could be salvaged from Agamemnon.
 Neptune left on 22 September, but Kingston and Nancy stayed as Kingston continued salvage efforts.
 On 16 November a gale came up and late the next day boats sent to the wreck reported that she was strewn in pieces all over the beach.
 On 28 November Nancy and Kingston departed together, but soon separated with Nancy sailing for Rio de Janeiro, which she reached on 15 December.